digitalcredentials/signing-service/README.md

 Use this express server to sign [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).

-Implements one http endpoint:
+Implements two http endpoints:

+ * POST /instance/:instanceId/credentials/sign

+Which signs and returns a verifiable credential that has been posted to it.

- * [POST /instance/:instanceId/credentials/sign]
+ * GET /seedgen

+Which is a convenience method for generating a new signing key.

-The service is meant to be called as a RESTful service from any software wanting to sign a credential, and in particular is thusly used by the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator) and the  [DCC workflow-coordinator](https://github.com/digitalcredentials/worfklow-coordinator) from within a Docker Compose network.
+The service is meant to be called as a RESTful service from any software wanting to sign a credential, and in particular is so used by the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator) and the  [DCC workflow-coordinator](https://github.com/digitalcredentials/worfklow-coordinator) from within a Docker Compose network.

+The service supports multiple signing keys, identified by the `:instanceId` in the endpoint path.
+An `instance` is analagous to a `tenant`.

 You may also want to take a look at the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator), as it provides bearer token security over tenant endpoints, and combines both signing and status revocation as a single service.
 It also describes a model for composing DCC services within a Docker Compose network.